-Answer: Think of it as a nightclub inside a hotel where the sun is shining and where female attendees are wearing bikinis and flip-flops instead of LBDs and FM pumps.
+Think of a day club as a nightclub inside a hotel where the sun is shining and where female attendees are wearing bikinis and flip-flops instead of little black dresses and FM pumps.

 Although the day club concept may not have originated in Las Vegas, the city certainly has refined and elaborated upon the idea of creating a pool party atmosphere with private cabanas, ear-blasting music, booze and bottle service, and revelers splashing around shallow swimming pools wearing as little as possible.